 In Guatemala be aware that break-ins of cars is pretty common, so don't leave anything valuable in the vehicle.

 Make sure you've got good travel insurance that has the right level of cover.
 Enjoy the adventure and let us all know how it goes.

-Phil from the safety hub. over 4 years ago
+Phil from the safety hub. almost 5 years ago

 I did that drive just a few months ago and it was perfectly fine.
 No military stops or other problems.
 The road is currently under construction though so there are parts where it becomes one lane or is a dirt path detour.
-I had a normal rental car that handled it fine. over 4 years ago
+I had a normal rental car that handled it fine. almost 5 years ago